exe-Files/SpringMVCFilmCRUD/README.md

 It was interesting seeing the program work while abstracting parts of it, hoping that they would connect when ran.
 I would regularly have to stop and check to make sure things were working, or trust that the program would know what to do or give me the right output for troubleshooting.

 I still have many questions about the best practices of how to implement parts of the program to make things more concise, and there are still plenty of features I would love to learn how to implement, but given the timeframe, I've picked up a lot of useful tools and learned a lot from this project and I look forward to working on more in group settings.

+### Brandon S:

+This project was a lot of fun though it was also a lot of work.
+The largest challenge was communication on the parts to be worked on to resolve any conflicts.
+The project really cemented the MVC and peak my interest in other patterns like MVP/MVVM to see the differences.
+I learned the most in the project moving all the data around as properties to views.
+As well as, passing properties to multiple views through use of redirects to allow people to return to previous searches.

+I really like how the project helped me to understand this last ~2 weeks of course material as it was all fuzzy leading into this.
+Working as a duo team was really stressful and somewhat challenging for me.
+I like to cowboy up and just get things rolling but the team priority for me was for us both to learn and get experience for the future.